invrs/paradiso/README.md

 ## Features

-Defines a common way of defining reactive components, routes, and requests across frameworks.
+Defines a common way of creating reactive components, routes, and requests across frameworks.

 Build apps that render statically on the first request, then turn dynamic.